Would You Like to Submit an Article to Hearing Life?

 Hearing Life reaches a broad audience and covers a wide variety of topics related to hearing loss.
 A few of those audiences include:

-- Consumers with hearing loss, including young adults and veterans
+- People with hearing loss, including young adults and veterans

 - Parents of children with hearing loss